Amarjit-ph/CodeDepot/docs/js8.md

 ## Async & Await

-`"async and await make promises easier to write"`
+**Async and await make promises easier to write**

-- async makes a function return a Promise
+- Async makes a function return a Promise
-- await makes a function wait for a Promise
+- Await makes a function wait for a Promise

 ```js
 function makeRequest(location) {